-Masimo is a global medical technology company that develops, manufactures and markets a variety of noninvasive monitoring technologies and hospital automation solutions.
-We provide our products to hospitals, emergency medical service providers, home care providers, physician offices, veterinarians, long-term care facilities and consumers through our direct sales force, distributors and original equipment manufacturer (OEM) partners.
-Our mission is to improve patient outcomes and reduce the cost of care.
-We were incorporated in California in May 1989 and reincorporated in Delaware in May 1996.
+Masimo Corporation is a global medical technology company that develops, manufactures and markets a variety of noninvasive patient monitoring technologies, hospital automation solutions, home monitoring devices and consumer products.
+Our mission is to improve patient outcomes, reduce the cost of care and take noninvasive monitoring to new sites and applications.
+Our patient monitoring solutions generally incorporate a monitor or circuit board, proprietary single-patient use or reusable sensors, software and/or cables.
+We primarily sell our products to hospitals, emergency medical service (“EMS”) providers, home care providers, physician offices, veterinarians, long-term care facilities and consumers through our direct sales force, distributors and original equipment manufacturer (“OEM”) partners.
+We were incorporated in California in May 1989 and reincorporated in Delaware in May 1996..

-We have also developed hospital automation and connectivity solutions, such as Iris® and Iris Gateway®, which allow the transfer of data from Masimo and third-party devices to hospital electronic medical records, and UniView™, which provides an integrated display of real-time data from Masimo and third-party devices.
-For an overview of our product offerings and technologies, please refer to “Business” in Part I, Item 1 of our Annual Report on Form 10-K for the fiscal year ended December 29, 2018, filed with the SEC on February 26, 2019.
+For an overview of our product offerings and technologies, please refer to “Business” in Part I, Item 1 of our Annual Report on Form 10-K for the fiscal year ended January 2, 2021, filed with the SEC on February 23, 2021.

 Our technology is supported by a substantial intellectual property portfolio that we have built through internal development and, to a lesser extent, acquisitions and license agreements.
 In addition, we have also exclusively licensed from Cercacor Laboratories, Inc. the right to certain OEM rainbow® technologies and to incorporate certain rainbow® technology into our products intended to be used by professional caregivers, including, but not limited to, hospital caregivers and alternate care facility caregivers.

-Of the 443 suppliers that were surveyed in 2018, Masimo has received responses from 403 suppliers as of the date of filing of this Report, all of which have completed a Conflict Minerals Reporting Template (CMRT) and/or provided a declaration and/ or a policy.
+Of the 496 suppliers that were surveyed in 2020, Masimo has received responses from 425 suppliers as of the date of filing of this Report, all of which have completed a Conflict Minerals Reporting Template (“CMRT”) and/or provided a declaration and/ or a policy.

-Of the 403 suppliers that completed a CMRT and/or provided a declaration and/or a policy, 232 declared that they were DRC Conflict Free, 77 declared that they were DRC Conflict undeterminable, 10 declared that they were outof-scope, 10 provided partial responses such that their status remains unknown, and 74 provided a policy only.
+Of the 425 suppliers that completed a CMRT and/or provided a declaration and/or a policy, 253 declared that they were DRC Conflict Free, 71 declared that they were DRC Conflict undeterminable, 11 declared that they were out-of-scope, 2 provided partial responses such that their status remains unknown, and 88 provided a policy only.
 None of the suppliers that responded specifically declared that they were not DRC Conflict Free.

 Masimo is continuing to work with our suppliers that were either non-responsive or provided incomplete or partial responses to our requests in order to obtain a satisfactory response.